 Future of Bionics

-With approximately 20% of the UK’s population recognised to have a disability (as of 2017), the development of bionics is undoubtedly a technology which has and will continue to have a huge impact on society.
+With approximately 20% of the UK’s population recognized to have a disability (as of 2017), the development of bionics is undoubtedly a technology that has and will continue to have a huge impact on society.
 Bionic limbs and bionic retina are amongst some of the most useful advances in the field of bionics, all of which parts exercised by the artificial man were deemed to be suitable for human transplant.
 The crucial next step strived for by bionic scientists is the design of a system that can initiate a sensation in the limb.

 Research in this field was most recently brought to the attention of the media by Next Step Bionics and Prosthetics in December 2018 as they revealed to the World their osseointegrated LUKE arm prosthesis.
 The key differentiator of this technology is that the device is anchored directly to the bone rather than by means of a socket, enabling the patient to control the arm via muscle movements in the remaining limb.
 Prior to fitting the LUKE arm, the recipient Julian Moore underwent post target muscle rejuvenation, a procedure which allowed the prosthetic device to make use of the existing neurological pathways.

-As remarkable as this breakthrough may be, critics are quick to point out that, as was the case in 2013, prosthetic limbs with embedded sensory network are still far beyond reach.
+As remarkable as this breakthrough may be, critics are quick to point out that, as was the case in 2013, prosthetic limbs with an embedded sensory network are still far beyond reach.
 Nevertheless, considering that 20 years ago, the sheer notion of a walking, talking robot was confined to the realms of science fiction, Frank the bionic man embodies the considerable advancements made in prosthetics and inspires confidence in the future of this technology.

 Being in its infancy stage, bionics raises a volley of questions to be addressed.
-Human, ethical, economic and possibly legal issues need to be analysed.
+Human, ethical, economic, and possibly legal issues need to be analyzed.
 If prosthetics were to ever advance past the capabilities of human body parts, this would certainly instigate controversy regarding to what extent this physical enhancement is acceptable.
 One answer to such questions was articulated by Hugh Herr: “Every person has the right to live life without any disability – if they so choose…as a society, we can achieve these human rights…transcend disability through technological innovation…”

 Sources and Further Reading